Hexagon/croner/CONTRIBUTING.md

 #### Create a new issue

-If you spot a problem with the docs, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
+If you spot a problem with Croner, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
 If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/hexagon/croner/issues/new/choose).

 #### Solve an issue

 Scan through our [existing issues](https://github.com/hexagon/croner/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
-As a general rule, we don’t assign issues to anyone.
-If you find an issue to work on, you are welcome to open a PR with a fix.
+If you find an issue to work on, make a note in the comments so er van assign it to you.
+Then you are welcome to open a PR with a fix.

 ### Make Changes

-#### Make changes in the UI
+#### Setting up the environment

-Click **Make a contribution** at the bottom of any docs page to make small changes such as a typo, sentence fix, or a broken link.
-This takes you to the `.md` file where you can make your changes and [create a pull request](#pull-request) for a review.

-#### Make changes locally
+Se recommend using VS Code with eslint extensions, which will automatically check your code against THE defined rules as you write it.

 1. Fork the repository.
 - Using GitHub Desktop: